The school day runs from 8:30 am to 4:00 pm. Please consult the School Calendar for holidays and our vacation schedule.

 9:45-10:30 am — Free Play (Tuesday-Thursday) Outdoor Exploration (Monday and Friday)

 11:00 am – 12:00 pm — Nature Walk Tuesday through Thursday: Curricular content is reinforced during the nature walk Examples: Draw the letter T outside with sticks along the walk Continue Science lesson- e.g. looking for insects Continue Math by looking for triangle shape in nature Friday: Cleaning Day

 12:00 – 12:20 pm —Story Telling, Puppetry, Dramatic Story Reenactment

 1:15-1:30 pm — Children Listen to a Story, then Choose Their Own Book

 1:30 – 2:30 pm — Rest

 2:30 – 3:30 pm — Outdoor Gardening / Play

 Good Morning!
 We begin the morning outside in our playground and garden where we have time to connect with one another and the world around us.
 We join together for our first circle of the day where we say good morning and work on our gross and fine motor skills through singing, moving and following the teacher's movements.

 Activities/ Play Our daily activities include painting, making soup, drawing, baking bread and cleaning the classroom.
 After our work, we have time for free play in the various activity centers of the classroom where the children learn social skills through play.
-Then it's time for a nourishing, healthy snack prepared that morning (homemade buns, apple crisp, soup).
+Then it's time for a nourishing, healthy snack.
 Our tummies full, we are ready again to build and play in nature.
 In the afternoon, we share lunch together and half day students prepare to go home while full day students get ready for rest time.
 The strong and steady rhythm of the day helps the children feel secure in themselves and in the world.
 It builds up healthy habits and a sense of belonging and purpose.